-There are some commonly added ingredients that provide long term benefits, but not necessarily “pre workout” boosts.
-The closest being L-Arginine but I’ve never noticed a big difference when using it.
+There are some commonly added ingredients that provide long-term benefits, but not necessarily “pre workout” boosts.
+The closest is L-Arginine but I’ve never noticed a big difference when using it.

 This is the cause of the preworkout tingles you’ve probably felt before.
 Like creatine, Beta-Alanine’s benefits are seen from saturating your muscles over time.
 This makes the “preworkout” part of it pretty much useless aside from the tingles!